-From the former Reformed Church, the ERHS collection includes minutes of synods, classes, congregations; records of the mission boards; hymnals; liturgies, and important publications such as the Reformed Church Messenger and the Mercersburg Review.
+From the former Reformed Church, the ERHS collection includes minutes of synods, classes, congregations; records of all boards, committees, and commissions; hymnals; liturgies, and important publications such as the Reformed Church Messenger and the Mercersburg Review.

 Especially noteworthy are original manuscripts of the Mercersburg theologians, John W. Nevin, Philip Schaff, Henry Harbaugh and Emanuel Gerhart.
 Also valuable are the manuscripts and transcriptions of records of early German Reformed churches and ministers in America which the society received from the library of William J. Hinke in 1947.

 The resources of the society are available without charge to its members and to ministers and local congregations of the United Church of Christ.
-Local churches celebrating anniversaries or wanting information concerning their history may receive assistance from the society’s archives.
-Confirmation classes and other church groups are welcome to visit the archives, as are scholars who are conducting research.
-Genealogical researchers are required to pay a daily fee or to subscribe to a membership.
+Local churches celebrating anniversaries or wanting information concerning their history may receive assistance from the society’s staff.
+Confirmation classes and other church groups are welcome to visit the archives.
+Scholars who are conducting research and genealogical researchers are required to pay a daily fee or become an annual donor.

-The Evangelical and Reformed Historical Society receives support from memberships, contributions, investment income, and the annual UCC Historical Council appeal.
+The Evangelical and Reformed Historical Society receives support from donations, contributions and investment income.
 Churches and individuals are encouraged to add to the society’s endowment to help assure the continuance of its mission.
 They are invited to contact ERHS for further information.
 The ERHS is a sponsored agency of the United Church of Christ.

 All current donors receive two newsletters a year, are welcome at public programs and are entitled to research help from and tours of the archives